tfmortie/ribonanza/README.md

 ### First iteration

 * Assume independence over DMS and 2A3 reactivity
-* Use simple many-to-one models that predict reactivity for both DMS and 2A3 on sequences that pass the S/N filter
+* Use simple many-to-many models that predict reactivity for both DMS and 2A3 on sequences that pass the S/N filter
     - Consider k-fold cross-validation for all sequences that occur once
-    - Consider fixed splits where high S/N sequences are added to the training and low S/N sequences to the test set
+    - Consider fixed splits for sequences with multiple occurences: high S/N sequences are added to the training and low S/N sequences to the test set
-* Consider different context windows and apply ensembling
 * Explore other metadata

 ### Second iteration